-Covid-19 has required NAP and GNAP to use a significant proportion of cash reserves.
+Covid-19 has required NAP and GNAP to use a significant proportion of cash reserves and furthermore Council has not received a dividend as expected since the pandemic commenced.
+It is unclear at this stage as to when a dividend will resume.

-Council is currently undertaking a financial restructure and as part of that any future dividends will be held in the prosperity fund.
-The overall aim of the Prosperity Fund is to ensure that the use of excess non-rate revenue is directed towards significant projects, investments or initiatives to achieve the strategies of Council.
+Council has been undertaking a financial restructure, moving away from its reliance on commercial income to fund its daily operations.
+As part of that, any future dividends received will be held in the Resilience fund.
+The overall aim of the Resilience Fund is to ensure that the use of excess non-rate revenue is directed towards significant projects, investments or initiatives to achieve the strategies of Council.